fbpx

 Valani:

 Check out Valani’s Sokha Banana Dress.
-This dress is great for the laid back bride looking for something timeless and unique.
-I love this dress because not only is it ethically created and can be worn time and time again, but it’s it’s made of 100% Banana Viscose, i.e. made from discarded banana tree stems!
-In fact, all of Valani’s garments are ethically manufactured and made from plant-based fabrics such as hemp, banana stalks, and eucalyptus trees!
+This dress is great for the laid-back bride looking for something timeless and unique.
+This dress stands out not only for its ethical creation and versatile wearability but also for its unique composition – it’s made entirely from 100% Banana Viscose, derived from discarded banana tree stems.
+Valani is committed to ethical manufacturing practices, using plant-based fabrics like hemp, banana stalks, and eucalyptus trees for their garments.
 Plus, Valani donates 10% of profits to organizations that fund women’s empowerment programs, animal charities, and environmental initiatives.
-Colors for this laid back wedding dress (or bridesmaid dress!) come in white, bright pink, purple and hemp.
+Available in colors like white, bright pink, purple, and hemp, the Sokha Banana Dress is a perfect pick for a laid-back wedding or bridesmaid attire.

 Shop Valani Hemp Wedding Dress